resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 1. This is where you generate a password to use with command line applications
 2. This password works across all projects
-3. If you want to reset the password, just generate a new one.
+3. If you want to reset an existing command line password, just generate a new one.

 So that’s the Settings tab and its children.
 Site wide changes that work across all projects.